-Sewer: Sanitary Sewer is available to the subject area.
-Existing 21-inch sanitary sewer compliance with the Arkansas Fire Prevention Code at the time of development.
+Sewer: Sanitary Sewer is not available to the subject area.

+Fire: Fire apparatus access and fire protection water supplies will be reviewed for compliance with the Arkansas Fire Prevention Code at the time of development.
 Station 6, located at 990 S. Hollywood Ave., protects this site.
 The property is located approximately 0.8 miles from the fire station with an anticipated drive time of approximately 4 minutes using existing streets.
 The anticipated response time would be approximately 6.2 minutes.
 Fire Department response time is calculated based on the drive time plus 1 minute for dispatch and 1.2 minutes for turn-out time.
 Within the City Limits, the Fayetteville Fire Department has a response time goal of 6 minutes for an engine and 8 minutes for a ladder truck.